Str4ken/unity/README.md

 Add `ios/Runner/GoogleService-Info.plist` for iOS.

-Search everywhere for `com.example.unity` and replace with yours.
+Search everywhere for `com.bin.unitybeta` and replace with yours.